eastandwestwind/notes/_posts/2015-07-22-rimportboxplot.md

 ---
 layout: post_page
-title: Using R to Import .csv / manipulate data / create boxplot
+title: import .csv, create boxplot
 ---

 Hello, this post is not so much intended as a how-to, rather more as a code journal for myself and for others as an example of how I went from A to B to C, etc.